 Everyone loves the look and feel of suede, but it can look a bit fussy.
-That's not the case with SeaVees Huntington Middie Sneakers, which look fresh and modern thanks to the cut that's mid-way between a high-top and a low-top.
+That’s not the case with SeaVees Huntington Middie Sneakers, which look fresh and modern thanks to the cut that’s mid-way between a high-top and a low-top.
 Whether you rock jeans or joggers as your plane uniform, the Seavees look cool.
-Heck, they even add a little edge to a floral skirt or flirty sundress once you land.
-But the molded rubber sole and sidewall are durable enough for hours of pounding the cobblestone pavements of Italy and the fish market in Tokyo.
+Heck, they even add a little edge to a skirt or dress once you land.
+But the molded rubber sole and sidewall are durable enough for hours of pounding the cobblestone pavements of Italy and the maze-like alleys of Tokyo.

 Best Wet Weather Slip-On

-Rainy travel days no longer have to get you down, thanks to Bogs waterproof Flora Bootie in three colors.
-Basic black is a reliable workhorse for business trips while sage and violet add cheer to dark vacation days.
-Arrive dry—well, your feet anyway—even if you have to catch a parking shuttle, cross a tarmac to board a jet by way of an exterior staircase, or wait curbside for your Uber driver.
+Rainy travel days no longer have to get you down, thanks to Bogs waterproof Flora Bootie.
+They’ll have you arriving dry—well, your feet anyway—even if you have to cross a tarmac to board your plane or wait curbside for your Uber driver.
+Basic black is a reliable workhorse for business trips while sage and violet add cheer to dreary days.
 The low profile and ribbon pull at the back make them much easier to get on and off than traditional Wellies.
 No insulation means they aren’t great for extreme cold, but DuraFresh technology embedded in the fabric lining fights sweaty odor to avoid getting the stink eye from row mates if you take the boots off at cruising altitude.
 And should the sun come out tomorrow and render them useless on the next leg of the trip, they’re made of a pliable rubber that packs down well in a carry-on.

 Best Warm Weather Slip-On

-Even if the polar vortex has made the return of warmer weather and the thought of donning pedicure-peeping sandals seem like a fantasy, run don’t walk, to score a pair of Birkenstock sandals.
-The iconic footwear has been updated for this decade with fun metallic magenta straps that would look amazing everywhere from a white-sand beach to the resort's nightclub.
-And the signature comfort of the wide footbed and adjustable metal tongue buckle are difficult to beat.
-As for the flight, the deep heel cut, longitudinal arch support, and raised toe bed supply endless comfort.
+If you don’t own a pair already—run, don’t walk, to score a pair of Birkenstock sandals.
+The iconic footwear looks and feels amazing everywhere from a white-sand beach to summer streets to, in the case of metallic versions, a resort nightclub.
+The wide footbed, deep heel cut, longitudinal arch support, and raised toe bed supply endless comfort.
 Birkenstocks are the next best thing to being barefoot.